smourier/AppSettingsStudio/README.md

 <img width="304" height="253" alt="Link" src="https://github.com/user-attachments/assets/10470d66-e04b-4d22-a2a4-d09d7963daac" />

-You then can choose a source virtual settings to link to:
+You then can choose a source settings to link to:

 <img width="1040" height="554" alt="Browse Links" src="https://github.com/user-attachments/assets/162b0479-5102-4c66-a8ee-50e94eacf1e6" />

-Now, each time you change a source virtual setting, it will be reflected in all linked settings.
+Now, each time you change a source setting using the JSON editor, it will be reflected in all linked virtual settings.
 <img width="1080" height="518" alt="Link" src="https://github.com/user-attachments/assets/c40e1bc8-8f4d-49d9-89e2-56c8d463157e" />

 Note: creating links between Windows and WSL is not supported.